ironscar/unreal-engine-dev-starter/docs/sculpting/anatomy01.md

 - The male pelvis has following characteristics
   - it is `1.2 times` as wide as the height of the head
   - it seems to tilt the pelvic region backwards from top by about `30 degrees` from the vertical axis
+  - it is as high as one head unit

 ## Female Body proportions